packit/packit.dev/docs/configuration/downstream_configuration_template.md

   # TODO customization of changelog entry of the new release and Packit's commit message
   # default behaviour:
-  # - changelog entry contains `git log` output and references the bugzilla about new release
+  # - changelog entry contains '- Update to version <version>' and references the bugzilla about new release
   # - commit message contains info about the upstream release and references the bugzilla about new release
   # you can choose one of the following options below to customize the behaviour: